harshaddesai04/Rating_Store_APP_BY-Harshad/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This project was done according to the requirements in the challenge
+This project was done according to the requirements in the challenge given in the coding challenge section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>